 All filers: For plans with fewer than 500 participants, this item is optional; you may go to item 3(d).
 If you do not complete this item, you may understate the adjusted value of assets you will report in item 3(d).
-If this would affect the amount of the variable rate premium that the plan owes, you may wish to complete item 3(c).
+If this would affect the amount of the variable-rate premium that the plan owes, you may wish to complete item 3(c).

 Enter in item 3(c) the discounted value of those employer and employee contributions paid for plan years before the premium payment year that either were reported in item 3(b) (because they were included as receivables in the item 3(a) amount) or were not included (as receivables or otherwise) in the item 3(a) amount.
 Round an entry that includes cents up to the next higher whole dollar amount.
-Do not include in item 3(c) any contributions that are for the premium payment year or any contributions that have not been paid on or before the earlier of the due date for the variable rate premium or the date that premium is paid.
+Do not include in item 3(c) any contributions that are for the premium payment year or any contributions that have not been paid on or before the earlier of the due date for the variable-rate premium or the date that premium is paid.

-We remind filers that the plan year for which a contribution is made is the plan year for which the contribution is credited to the funding standard account as "the amount considered contributed by the employer to or under the plan for the plan year" pursuant to section 412(b)(2)(A) of the Code and section 302(b)(2)(A) of ERISA.
-(See the preamble to year or later, whether or not made.
+We remind filers that the plan year for which a contribution is made is the plan year for which the contribution is credited to the funding standard account as "the amount considered contributed by the employer to or Part E.3 Item by Item Instructions for Schedule A the substitution factor in Table B when BIR, rounded to the nearest hundredth, is greater than RIR.

+payment year or later, whether or not made.
 Adjust all receipts and disbursements for interest.

-ACM filers: Enter the value of assets as reported on the 2002 Schedule B, item 1b(2), if the date reported on the 2002 Schedule B, item 1a, is the first day of the 2002 plan year.
-But, if that date is not the first day of the 2002 plan year, enter the value of assets as of the first day of the 2002 plan year, as reported in item 2a of the same Schedule B. Round an entry that includes cents up to the next higher whole dollar amount.
+ACM filers: Enter the value of assets as reported on the 2003 Schedule B, item 1b(2), if the date reported on the 2003 Schedule B, item 1a, is the first day of the 2003 plan year.
+But, if that date is not the first day of the 2003 plan year, enter the value of assets as of the first day of the 2003 plan year, as reported in item 2a of the same Schedule B. Round an entry that includes cents up to the next higher whole dollar amount.

-Form 5500 for 2002, this amount is the sum of items 1b(1)(a) and 1b(2)(a) on Schedule H, current value of plan assets, receivables for employer and participant contributions as of the beginning of the plan year.
-For plans that do not file Schedule H for 2002, you must calculate the contribution receivables amount (keep a record of your calculations).
+1b(1)(a) and 1b(2)(a) on Schedule H, current value of plan assets, receivables for employer and participant contributions as of the beginning of the plan year.
+For plans that do not file Schedule H for 2003, you must calculate the contribution receivables amount (keep a record of your calculations).